kunal202426/CodeGraph-Intelligence/README.md

 ## License & attribution

-**CodeGraph is source-available, not open-source.** It is licensed under the [PolyForm Noncommercial License 1.0.0](LICENSE).
+**Kortex is source-available, not open-source.** It is licensed under the [PolyForm Noncommercial License 1.0.0](LICENSE).

 **You may:**